2021-22 Return to In-Person Instruction and Continuity of Services Plan

 Mask / Face Covering:

 The wearing of face coverings is up to the discretion of staff members, students and visitors.
-While masks are optional, staff and students, particularly those under the age of 12 and those who have not been vaccinated, are strongly encouraged to wear a face covering indoors.
+While masks are optional, staff and students, particularly those who have not been vaccinated, are strongly encouraged to wear a face covering indoors.
 Disposable masks will be provided at all campuses and on all buses if requested.

 Method of Instruction: